takacsnorbee/wiki-page-copy/README.md

 ## Slideshow
 It is a bigger Codeberry project, a copy of a wikipedia page.
-No JavaScript used.
+In the last update, I added a little jQuery code.

 ## Built With

 - HTML
 - CSS
-- media quire
+- Media quire
-- CSS reset
+- css reset and font style added
-- font style added
+- jQuery

 ## Live Version